ilshad/D2S-Agent/packages/D2S-Agent.package/D2SLogger.class/README.md

 		D2SLogger << 'this is a log message'.

 Log stream writes into 2 destinations: Transcript and log file named 'd2s.log' in image directory.

+If the log message string starts with space character, I put empty lein first.